Alina Homecare – Blog Header (Purple Version)

 Roles & responsibilities of an Overnight Carer

-The role of an Overnight Carer includes several important tasks that provide practical help as well as emotional support.
-At all times, the Carer will follow a care plan that is made just for you.
-This plan is designed to meet your specific needs during the night hours.
-Your safety is very important to them.
-They work hard to reduce risks and keep everything safe.
+The role of an Overnight Carer includes important tasks that provide practical help, as well as emotional support.
+At all times, the Carer will follow a care plan that’s made just for you, as this plan is designed to meet your specific needs during night time hours.
+They’ll work hard to reduce risks and keep you safe and comfortable at home.
 Here are some possible roles and responsibilities of an Overnight Carer:

 Your Carer can stay awake

-Statistics show that elderly people wake up an average of 4 times per night.
-With our Waking Nights service, our Carers will stay awake all night so they are always ready to help you if and when you wake up.
-This means you can feel safe because support is always close by when you need it.
-If you need assistance in the bathroom, a reminder for your medicine or someone to talk to at night, they will always be close to your side.
+Statistics show that elderly people wake up on average three or four times per night.6 With our Waking Nights service, our Carers will stay awake all night so they’re always ready to help you if and when you wake up.
+This means you can feel reassured and safe, knowing support is always close by when you need it.
+If you need assistance in the bathroom, a reminder to take your medication or simply someone to talk to at night, they’ll always be nearby.

 Assistance with complex needs

 Overnight Care can be particularly useful for people who need special support.
-It’s designed to help with many issues such as if you or your loved one need a stoma bag change or hoisting into bed.
+It’s designed to help with many issues, such as if you or your loved one need a stoma bag changed or hoisting into bed.
 These issues may be from long term chronic conditions or Palliative Care at the end of life.
 Our Carers can help with pain management as well as general comfort care.

 Help getting ready for bed